zikula-modules/Content/README.md

 In content each page consists of several content items.
 Each content item uses a certain content type.
 Interestingly, other modules can provide additional content types, so for example a calendar module can offer a content type for displaying a list of events for a specific category or the details of a single event.
 For each content type a corresponding class needs to be implemented which cares about displaying, editing and translating the managed data.

 - A content type class names should be suffixed by `Type` and located in the `ModuleRoot/ContentType/` directory.
 This is not mandatory but a recommended convention.
-- Content type classes must be registered as a service using the `zikula.content_type` tag.
 - Content type classes must implement `Zikula\Common\Content\ContentTypeInterface`.
 - Content type classes may extend `Zikula\Common\Content\AbstractContentType` for convenience.
 - Content type classes must define a Symfony form type class to allow editing of their data fields if this is needed.
 This form type class should extend `Zikula\Common\Content\AbstractContentFormType` for convenience.